benbenbenbenbenbenbenbenbenben/event-log-fetch/README.md

 utils/queue.js
 ```

-See src/example.js for basic use case:
+#### See src/example.js for basic use case:

 From your script require the events.js file:
 ```js
 const events = require('./utils/events')
 ```

-If using async:
+If using async for function call:
 ```js
 async function call() {
     let result = await events.events(networkID, apiKey, params)